-The Roman army with all its auxiliary had 29.000 fotmen and 6100 horse riders.
-Even Scypio itself on the very beginning possesed 23.000 excellent infantry and 1500 Roman and Italian horse riders.
+Roman army with all its auxiliaries had 29.000 footmen and 6100 horse riders.
+Even Scipio itself in the very beginning possessed 23.000 excellent infantry and 1500 Roman and Italian horse riders.

-Masynissa took with himself 6000 footmen and 4000 horse riders His auxiliary brought also Numidian “kaida” Dakamas
+Masinissa took with him 6000 footmen and 4000 horse riders His forces brought also Numidian “kaida” – Dakamas.

 Carthaginian army consisted of practically three different armies, which could cooperate with each other.
-First army based on Celts and Ligurian of Magon, second was African soldiers so Libyans and Carthaginian citizens, third contained veterans from Italy.
+The first army was based on Celts and Ligurians of Magon, the second was African soldiers so Libyans and Carthaginian citizens, third contained veterans from Italy.

-In this way Hannibal collected 36.000footmen and 4000 horse riders, who were supported by Numidian nobleman Tychaios.
-Hannibal’s army was complemented by untrained and timid fighting elephants in amout of 80.
+In this way, Hannibal collected 36.000 footmen and 4000 horse riders, who were supported by Numidian nobleman Tychaios.
+Hannibal’s army was complemented by untrained and timid fighting elephants the amount of 80.

 The main battle

-Scypio placed light infantry and Masynissa’s cavalry on the right wing and on the left wing he put Italian cavalry under command of trustworthy questor Caius Laelius.
+Scipio placed light infantry and Masinissa’s cavalry on the right wing and on the left wing he put Italian cavalry under command of trustworthy questor Caius Laelius.
 Under his orders were also supposedly 600 Numidian horse riders of Dakamas.
-Centre was created by armed legionary infantry, which was set in three lines.
-Footmen were not set in shape of chessboard, but troops in the second row stood directly behind the first line of hastatii.
-After troops of principes best soldiers – triarii – took position.
-In this way in battle order some spaces were left.
-Scypio hoped that fighting elephants will fall in trap there and they will not able to damage his army.
-These spaces were hidden with light cavalry, who had order to escape to the rear of the army if necessary.
+The centre was created by armed legionary infantry, and was set in three lines.
+Footmen were not set in the shape of the chessboard, but troops in the second row stood directly behind the first line of hastatii.
+After troops of principes best soldiers – triarii – took the position.
+In this way, in battle order, some spaces were left.
+Scipio hoped that fighting elephants will fall into a trap there and will not able to damage his army.
+These spaces were hidden by light cavalry, who had ordered to escape to the rear of the army if necessary.

-Hannibal for the first time divided infanry into three parts.
-First consisted of 12.000 hired Moors (archers), Balearic slingers, Ligurians and Celts from Magon’s army.
-Carthaginian formed experimental first line, which was mix of archers and infantry.
-In the second line stood citizens of Carthage and Libian lieges.
-Finally in the distance of approx. 178 meters after second line third part of the army was set.
-It cointained well-trained soldiers, who served under Hannibal during Italian campaign.
+Hannibal for the first time divided infantry into three parts.
+The first consisted of 12.000 hired Moors (archers), Balearic slingers, Ligurians and Celts from Magon’s army.
+Carthaginians formed an experimental first line, which was a mix of archers and infantry.
+In the second line stood the citizens of Carthage and Libian lieges.
+Finally the distance of approx. 178 meters after the second-line third part of the army was set.
+It contained well-trained soldiers, who served under Hannibal during the Italian campaign.

 For some time armies were standing facing each other.
-Battle was started by attack of Numidian riders.
-Finally Carthaginian made first important move.
+The battle was started by the attack of Numidian riders.
+Finally, Carthaginians made the first important move.
 At his command elephants went to battle.
-Dozens of gray animals ran towards the Romans.
-Legionaries however did not looked scared and they stood hard in one place.
-In one moment according to order of Scypio they started to shout, hit the shields and trumpeters played at the same time.
-Some elephants turned back and bumped into Numidian cavalry of Hannibal inflicting heavy lossses.
-This moment of chaos was used by king Masynissa, who defeated Hannibal’s allies with one effective attack.
-Other animals ran futher crushing many soldiers, but they were thrown with stones and stabbed with javelins and finally escaped from battlefield.
+Dozens of grey animals ran toward the Romans.
+Legionaries, however, did not look scared and they stood hard in one place.
+In one moment according to the order of Scipio, they started to shout and hit the shields and trumpeters played at the same time.
+Some elephants turned back and bumped into the Numidian cavalry of Hannibal inflicting heavy losses.
+This moment of chaos was used by king Masinissa, who defeated Hannibal’s allies with one effective attack.
+Other animals ran further crushing many soldiers, but they were thrown with stones and stabbed with javelins and finally escaped from the battlefield.
 The rest of them ran along the Roman battle line to the right.
-Stabbed with spears by riders of Laelius escaped traming Carthaginian cavalry.
+Stabbed with spears by riders of Laelius, elephants escaped tramming Carthaginian cavalry.
 Laelius then charged and at once smashed them.

-In this way all Hannibal’s cavalry was sweeped away from the field of battle.
-But Roman cavalry disappeared as well, because they chased the remainings.
+In this way, all of Hannibal’s cavalry was swept away from the field of battle.
+But Roman cavalry disappeared as well because they chased the remaining.
 To sum up elephants were not trained well and were scared to attack infantry standing in one formation.
-Romans suffered small losses, because elephants ran through empty spaces between their battle order.
-The main advantage of Hannibal dissappointed him.
+Romans suffered small losses because elephants ran through empty spaces between their battle order.
+The main advantage of Hannibal disappointed him.

-Then was time for battle between infantries.
-Scypio reorganised his legionaries in normal battle formation and ordered frontal attack with main infantry forces.
+Then was time for the battle between infantries.
+Scipio reorganised his legionaries in normal battle formation and ordered a frontal attack with the main infantry forces.
 Thousands of Roman soldiers marched on.
 They stopped in front of the first line of Hannibal’s infantry and threw spears.
-Many of soldiers from the first line were killed.
+Many soldiers from the first line were killed.
 Romans grabbed their swords and attacked before enemies were able to regroup their lines.
 They were better armed and trained than them.
-Also the current course of battle raised their morale, so they defeated Cathaginians quite fast.
+Also, the current course of battle raised their morale, so they defeated the Carthaginians quite fast.

 Decimated soldiers were pushed back by victorious Romans.
-Then the second line of Hannibal consisted of Libian and Carthaginian recruits threw their spears in back of these, who were retreating.
-This drastic step (they supposedly did it because of order from Hannibal) increased losses, but made impossible to push them to second line and confuse its order.
-They had to retreat to the sides or die by the hands of Romans.
-Legionaries pressed futher and defeated second line too.
-Weak Carthaginian infantry was not manage to stop them and started to retreat chaotically.
+Then the second line of Hannibal consisted of Libian and Carthaginian recruits who threw their spears at the back of those, who were retreating.
+This drastic step (they supposedly did it because of an order from Hannibal) increased losses, but made it impossible to push them to the second line and confuse its order.
+They had to retreat to the sides or die at the hands of the Romans.
+Legionaries pressed further and defeated the second line too.
+Weak Carthaginian infantry did not manage to stop them and started to retreat chaotically.
 But veterans forced them brutally to divorce from side to side.
-Scypio noticed, that now hostile array was in shape of one line with the best soldiers in the middle.
-This line was longer than his and he was affraid to be outflanked, so he ordered to regroup his army.
-Using loose structure of arrayquincunx, he moved przesunął principes sidways and triariito the wings creating longer line than his enemy.
-Fierce battle started.
+Scipio noticed, that the now hostile array was in the shape of one line with the best soldiers in the middle.
+This line was longer than his and he was afraid to be outflanked, so he ordered to regroup his army.
+Using the loose structure of array quincunx, he moved przesunął principes sideways and triarii to the wings creating a longer line than his enemy.
+A fierce battle started.
 Most of Hannibal’s formations were lost, but his veterans were defending relentlessly.

-Suddenly cavalry of Lealius and Masynissa returned from the pursuit.
-They at once attacked the rear of the Hannibal’s army.
+Suddenly cavalry of Lealius and Masinissa returned from the pursuit.
+They at once attacked the rear of Hannibal’s army.
 Punic soldiers found themselves in the lap.
-After some time they were disspated and panic broke out.
-Legionaries attacked they even harder to complete their destruction.
-When Hannibal saw that nothing will protect him from defeat he fleed with small group and after 48 hour of endless gallop they ascaped to Adrymes.
-Rest of his army tried to retreat from Romans, but only a few managed to do this.
-Scypion was a winner.
+After some time they were dispatched and panic broke out.
+Legionaries attacked them even harder to complete their destruction.
+When Hannibal saw that nothing will protect him from the defeat he fled with a small group and after 48 hours of endless gallop, they escaped to Adrymes.
+The rest of his army tried to retreat from the Romans, but only a few managed to do this.
+Scipio was a winner.
 His victory was crushing.

 Roman army lost 1500 soldiers and Carthaginian 20.000.
-Fifteen thousands Punic people got captive, most of them heavy injured.
+Fifteen thousand Punic people got captive, most of them heavily injured.
 Approx. 5000 Hannibal’s soldiers escaped from the field of battle.

-Fate of Hannibal himself is really interesting.
-For some time he stayed in Carthage.
+The fate of Hannibal himself is interesting.
+For some time he remained in Carthage: